dobromirmontauk/open-leadership-management-cookbook/recipes/management/increasing_the_capacity_to_win/growing/reviews/dobromir_2021_review_process.md

 The Self Review is the anchor of the company’s Performance Review systems.
 It serves two main purposes:

 1. Ensures that the employee is thinking about their own performance, both strengths and areas for improvement, so that they can consciously think about the next few years of their career.
 2. Provides peers with a “refresher” that will help them target their feedback to maximize the usefulness to the employee.
 Everyone is busy and may not remember the details of what others have worked on; the Self Review provides that context.

 The Self Review takes work.
-It should be about 2 pages long (no more than 3, no less than 1!) and take ~hours to write (2 hours is a good median; 1 hour means you’re not thinking enough).
+It should be about 2 pages long (no more than 3, no less than 1!) and take ~hours to write (4 hours is a good median; 2 hours means you’re not thinking enough).
 It should cover **the last 12 months at the company, with more focus on the last 6 months.**

 **Self Reviews should strictly follow this format -[ use this template]()**:

 1. **Responsibilities & Projects section** (repeat 3-5 times):